Waterdown, Ontario: British Conquest of 1760 and the American Revolution

-After the fall of New France the region changed dramatically.
-The Anishinabe forged an alliance with the British Crown that was reaffirmed by King George III's Royal Proclamation of 1763 and the Treaty of Niagara.
-For the Europeans, the region became part of the Province of Quebec that was created by the British Crown.
+After the fall of New France, the region changed dramatically.
+The Anishinabe allied with the British Crown, which was reaffirmed by King George III's Royal Proclamation of 1763 and the Treaty of Niagara.
+For the Europeans, the region became part of the Province of Quebec, created by the British Crown.

 The area remained largely unaffected until the American Revolution unleashed a flood of Loyalists fleeing the American republic.
-Access was largely restricted to water, so the first settlements were along the coast of Lake Ontario.
+Access was primarily restricted to water, so the first settlements were along the coast of Lake Ontario.
 To facilitate the English-speaking settlers, the Province of Quebec was broken into Upper and Lower Canada with Lieutenant Governor John Graves Simcoe as the first representative of the Crown for Upper Canada.
-It was John Graves Simcoe that was walking along the beach strip of Hamilton that looked up at the escarpment and named its northern arm around Burlington Bay "Flamborough" because it reminded him of Flamborough Head in Yorkshire, England.
+It was John Graves Simcoe who was walking along the beach strip of Hamilton that looked up at the escarpment and named its northern arm around Burlington Bay "Flamborough" because it reminded him of Flamborough Head in Yorkshire, England.

 The Flamborough area came into Treaty with the Crown on May 22, 1784 (formally confirmed by Treaty No.3 in 1792).
-The frontline of the new township was laid out by John Collins in 1790 with further surveys conducted through to 1797.
-It was intended to be the Township of Flamborough, but was broken into the separate entities of East Flamborough and West Flamborough in 1798.
-Today Waterdown is the largest settlement in the former township of East Flamborough.
+The frontline of the new township was laid out by John Collins in 1790, with further surveys conducted through 1797.
+It was intended to be the Township of Flamborough but was broken into the separate entities of East Flamborough and West Flamborough in 1798.
+Today, Waterdown is the largest settlement in the former township of East Flamborough.

 Alexander Brown and Merren Grierson

 One of the first land grants in the area was to Lt.
 Alexander MacDonell of Butler's Rangers.
-MacDonell never visited the area, but ended up selling 800 acres to Alexander Brown of the North West Fur Company in 1802.
+MacDonell never visited the area but sold 800 acres to Alexander Brown of the North West Fur Company in 1802.
 Brown built a log cabin and sawmill at the top of the Great Falls in present-day Smokey Hollow in 1805, making him the first European settler in the region.
-Alexander Brown married Merren Grierson and was a key figure in the community until his death in 1852.
-Alexander Brown II moved down Grindstone Creek to the site of present-day LaSalle Park, building a wharf (called "Brown's Wharf" or "Port Flamboro") to export the many things being created by the mills that quickly sprung up in the Waterdown-area.
+Alexander Brown married Merren Grierson and was a key figure in the community until he died in 1852.
+Alexander Brown II moved down Grindstone Creek to the site of present-day LaSalle Park, building a wharf (called "Brown's Wharf" or "Port Flamboro") to export the many things being created by the mills that quickly sprung up in the Waterdown area.
 It was Alexander Brown that built the first school of the village (on the site of the present-day American House) in 1815, employing Mary Hopkins as its first teacher.

 Ebenezer Griffin – the founder of Waterdown

-It was the arrival of entrepreneur Ebenezer Culver Griffin in 1823, purchasing over half of Alexander Brown's property, that marked the true beginning of the Village of Waterdown.
-It was Griffin that had his property surveyed into village lots in 1830.
+The arrival of entrepreneur Ebenezer Culver Griffin in 1823, purchasing over half of Alexander Brown's property, marked the beginning of the Village of Waterdown.
+It was Griffin who had his property surveyed into village lots in 1830.
 The post office dates from 1840.